 an unlucky king whom a royal host received.

 On August 25, 1855, Princess Albrecht of Saxe-Coburg and Gotha visited Saint-Germain en Laye.
 4 She subsequently paid for further decorations around the monument to King James II and VII.
 The walls of the chapel were decorated by the painter Blanchin.
-There are lions, leopards, unicorns, the crowned letter "J", and the royal arms.
-On the ceiling there is a painting of Saint George fighting the dragon.
+There are lions, unicorns, the crowned letter "J", and the royal arms.
+In the half-dome above there is a painting of Saint George fighting the dragon.

-Outside the church there are two modern signs in both French and English notifying people of the memorial to James II and VII.
+On the right side of the church (as one faces it) there are two modern signs in both French and English notifying people of the memorial to James II and VII.

 1 For a full account of the Stuart residence see Edward Corp, "The Château-Vieux de Saint-Germain", in A Court in Exile: The Stuarts in France, 1689-1718 (Cambridge: Cambridge University Press, 2004): 76-103.